ManiaExchange/GeryKnockout/.github/ISSUE_TEMPLATE/bug_report.md

 Please include

-- What happened prior to the bug/crash
+- What happened prior to the bug/crash.
-- A screenshot of `/ko status`, if TMGery didn't crash
+- A screenshot of `/ko status`, if TMGery didn't crash.
-- Console output, if accessible
+- Console output, if accessible.
-- Steps to reproduce the bug, if possible
+- Steps to reproduce the bug, if possible.

 If there is sensitive information, you may send the output in a DM to Voyager006#8530 on Discord.